jessesquires/talks/2016/11-07 Pushing limits of protocols/pushing_the_limits_of_protocols.md

 - Value types
 - First-class Functions

-^Like all languages, Swift has it's own feel and personality This is mostly expressed via these 3 things
+^Swift has it's own feel and personality
+Swift expresses it's personality in a few ways

 ---